xalanq/cf-tool/README.md

-  cf parse 100 a       Parse contest 100, problem a, including sample in current path cf gen               Generate default template in current path (name as current path). cf gen cpp           Generate template which alias is cpp in current path (same above). cf test              Test all samples with a excutable file.
-If there are multiple
+  cf parse 100 a       Parse contest 100, problem a, including sample in current path cf gen               Generate default template in current path (name as current path). cf gen cpp           Generate template which alias is cpp in current path (same above). cf test              Test all samples with a excutable file (stdio).
+If there are
-                       excutable files, you have to choose one.
+                       multiple excutable files, you have to choose one.

 Notes:
   <problem-id>         Could be "a" or "A", case-insensitive.